-With Semafone’s Cardprotect, you can eliminate inefficient compliance efforts and call recording measures by descoping the call center (or, reducing the number of required applicable controls).
+With Semafone’s Cardprotect Voice+, you can eliminate inefficient compliance efforts and call recording measures by descoping the contact center (or, reducing the number of required applicable controls).
 With Cardprotect Relay+, you can achieve a PCI DSS compliant omnichannel payment strategy by allowing your customers to make payments over whatever digital engagement method they prefer, whether that’s email, SMS, webchat, or any other channel.
-Cardprotect removes sensitive card data from the business infrastructure, dramatically reducing PCI DSS compliance costs and risks associated with fraud and allowing your enterprise to focus on business as usual.
+Cardprotect removes sensitive card data from the business infrastructure, dramatically reducing PCI DSS compliance costs and risks associated with fraud and allowing your organisation to focus on business as usual.

-Semafone offers a patented technology to achieve this: removing the agent, their desktop and the wider IT and telephony systems from any contact with card data.
+Our patented payment methods remove the agent, their desktop and the wider IT and telephony systems from any contact with card data.